jayadeepravuri/Project-4/README.md

 - [Python](https://en.wikipedia.org/wiki/Python_(programming_language) "link to Python wikipedia")
 Used to provide functionality to the site.
 - [Cloudinary](https://cloudinary.com/ "link to cloudinary homepage")
-Used to host images for the swim cards
+Used to host the hero image
 - [ElephantSQL](https://www.elephantsql.com/ "link to elephantsql homepage")
 Used to host the database used for the site.
 - [Am I Responsive?](https://ui.dev/amiresponsive "Link to Am I responsive webpage")